wxjiao/ParroT/README.md

 ### Finetune
 We modify the example script of language modeling in transformers for finetuning, i.e., `run_clm.py` with the built in HuggingFace `Trainer`.
-We did not change any arguments so it would be easy to get started if you are familiar with `run_clm.py`.
+So it would be easy to get started if you are familiar with `run_clm.py`.
 Also, this script supports data streaming, which might be helpful for handling larger datasets.
 [DeepSpeed ZeRO stage 3](https://github.com/microsoft/DeepSpeed) is adopted for model parallel.

 LLaMA-7b: